CodingPanda224/WorkingPanda/README.md

 ## Module 2 Challenge Assignment

 ## My First Portfolio

-## This app will serve as a landing page for what will become my e-business card with my portfolio.
+This site will serve as a landing page for what will become my e-business card with my portfolio.

 ## Built With
 * HTML